 The said policy applies to all the employees of the bank.
-Local and foreign subsidiaries of EBL are governed by their policies.
-If they don't have such policies, EBL policy will be applicable.
+Local and foreign subsidiaries of EBL are governed by their own policies.

 A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.